quantum-kittens/quantum-kittens.github.io/_posts/fr/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 ___Technically, Luna was a tad old to be called 'kitten', but she was small for her almost-ready-to-be-an-adult-cat age.
 Her expression was permanently that of raised eyebrows, had she eyebrows at all, which could be interpreted as wonder or concern, contingent upon the circumstances.
 Her fur was short and ginger, prone to a slight grunge since her insatiable curiosity left her easily distracted during a bath.___

-Techniquement, Luna était un peu trop âgée pour être appelée « chaton », mais elle était petite pour son âge de je-suis-presque-une-adulte-mais-pas-tout-à-fait.
+Techniquement, Luna était un peu trop âgée pour être appelée "chaton", mais elle était petite pour son âge de je-suis-presque-une-adulte-mais-pas-tout-à-fait.
 Son expression était en permanence celle de sourcils levés, si elle en avait, ce qui pouvait être interprété comme de l'émerveillement ou de l'inquiétude, selon les circonstances.
 Son pelage était court et roux, souvent légèrement sale car son insatiable curiosité la laissait facilement distraite pendant son bain.

 ___Luna teetered on the edge of a branch, hanging close to the statue.
 Hanging *precariously* close to the decorative contraption that was the most important part of the occasion, more so than the celebratory snack: a glitter machine atop Schrödinger’s hat.___